PierreExeter/docker_tutorial/README.md

 docker build -t getting-started .
 ```

-## Multi-Container Apps
+## Multi-container apps

-Update our application with 2 containers : one hosting the app and the other the MySQL database.
+Update the application stack with 2 containers : one hosting the app and the other the MySQL database.

 ![multi-app-architecture](img/multi-app-architecture.png "multi-app-architecture")

-### 1. Start the MySQL container
+### Start the MySQL container

 1. Create the network
 ```